-For a carcase of 320 kg, payable weight can differ by an average of 9 kg depending on the dressing specification used (see Table 4).
+For a carcase of 320kg, payable weight can differ by an average of 9kg depending on the dressing specification used (from spec 1 to 3).

 There are three dressing specifications approved for use in the UK.

 The following weight reductions are for a typical beast.
 Carcases with excess fat will have higher weight losses.